Hydrodynamic limits for the free Kawasaki dynamics of continuous particle systems: Equilibrium dynamics

-\subsection{The symmetric case}
+\subsubsection{The symmetric case}

-If $a$ is an even function, the situation is essentially simpler (see Lemma \ref{LemRev}) and yields an alternative construction to the one presented in Section \ref{Section2}.
+If $a$ is an even function, then the generator $L$ is symmetric (see Lemma \ref{LemRev}) and one can straightforwardly give an alternative construction to the one presented in Section \ref{Section2} for the infinite particle dynamics.
 As a matter of fact, for $a$ an even function, and for each constant $z>0$, the operator $L$ defined in (\ref{DefKawaOp}) gives rise to a Dirichlet form on $L^2(\Gamma,\pi_z)$,

 This allows the use of Dirichlet forms techniques to derive a Markov process on $\Gamma$ with \textit{cadlag\/} paths and having $\pi_z$ as an invariant measure \cite{KLRII05}.
-Actually, one can show that in this situation $L$ is the second quantization operator corresponding to the non-positive self-adjoint operator $A$ on $L^2(\mathbb{R}^d,zdx)$ (Remark \ref{KFRem1}).
-Hence, $L$ is a negative essentially self-adjoint operator on $L^2(\Gamma,\pi_z)$, and it is the generator of a contraction semigroup on $L^2(\Gamma,\pi_z)$.
+Actually, one can show that in this situation $L$ is the second quantization operator corresponding to the non-positive self-adjoint operator $A$ on $L^2(\bbbr^d,zdx)$ (Remark \ref{KFRem1}).
+Hence, $L$ is a non-positive essentially self-adjoint operator on $L^2(\Gamma,\pi_z)$, and it is the generator of a contraction semigroup on $L^2(\Gamma,\pi_z)$.